 Let's take a closer look at the basic emotions.

 Fear is one of the most powerful emotions that can completely take over your thoughts and actions.
 It is an immediate reaction to a subjectively perceived threat.
-It is not uncommon for vulnerable people to develop anxiety disorders.
+It is not uncommon for vulnerable people to develop Anxiety disorders.
 In this case, the emotion becomes a permanent condition.
-Nevertheless, fear is basically something useful, because it warns us of potential dangers.
+Nevertheless, fear is fundamentally something useful, as it warns us of potential dangers.

 Facial expression: Fear can be recognized by wide open eyes and a tucked in chin.